 Styrofoam cups are convenient because they are cheap, lightweight and durable.
 However, it is important to understand how these attributes impact the environment.

 Americans reportedly throw away 25 billion Styrofoam cups every year.

 Unfortunately, Styrofoam is non-biodegradable.
 Instead of breaking down completely overtime, Styrofoam cups break into tiny pieces and stay in the environment for hundreds of years.

 Styrofoam is a harmful substance partly because it is difficult to clean up.
 It escapes waste collection systems and accumulates on land and in water because it is easily windblown.
 Even when Styrofoam is collected properly, it often isn’t recycled because it costs too much money ($3,000 per ton).
-Less than 1% of foam plastic is recycled because it doesn’t make economic sense for most cities and town in the United States.
+Recycling Styrofoam does not make economic sense for most cities and town in the United States.
 As a result, 80% of Styrofoam products end up in landfills while most of the remaining 20% accumulates in our parks, forests, beaches, oceans, and rivers.

 The San Diego Chapter of the Surfrider Foundation claims that its volunteers collected 12,575 pieces of Styrofoam from their beaches in 2017.
 The amount of single-use plastic littered on our planet’s land and water is shocking.

 Pollution caused by Styrofoam is not only unpleasant to look at, but it also harms animal life.
 Animals often mistake Styrofoam as food and ingest it.
 This causes harm or death due to starvation, choking or chemical buildup in the digestive system.